 I think the language always caught my attention because of how beautiful it is.
 It has a fluidity that English doesn’t have at all.
 English tends to be very choppy.
 Speaking French is like singing a song.
 I’ve always wanted to speak it as a skill to have.
 I'm actually headed to Amboise this summer as part of the immersion program.
 I want to communicate more with different people.

 How would you describe the school's classroom environment?

-In Ms. Din's French class, she is so sweet.
+In French class, [my teacher] is so sweet.
 It feels less like instruction and more like a conversation.
 She'll ask us how we're doing, and if she can teach something in a different way to help us.

 What makes Visitation unique is how personal it is.
 It’s so easy to approach a teacher and ask for help, for example.
 They are very easy to talk to.
 Here, I have a right to ask for help, and it’s not out of the question; it’s quite normal to just talk to your teacher about something.

 Esprit de Noel.
 I have friends who created a booth and were able to pursue their business there.
 They were passionate about knitting and they were able to put something forward, and it put a lot of responsibility on the kids, which was really cool to see.

 Which is your favorite Salesian Little Virtue?

 My favorite Little Virtue is honesty.
 I don’t think there’s anything more important in life, in general.
 Without that, nothing really matters.
 Love is important but if it’s not true, it doesn't mean as much.
 Wisdom is important but if it isn’t true, it doesn’t mean you know anything, really.
 Honesty is the most important thing.

 Catalina answered these questions in the spring of her sophomore year.